OpenCatalogi/.github/docs/handleidingen/Architectuur_en.md

 Open Catalogue provides a way to have multiple catalogues work together as one (virtual) catalogue, allowing users to search any or all of them at the same time.
 It does this by combining the [DCAT](https://joinup.ec.europa.eu/collection/semic-support-centre/solution/dcat-application-profile-data-portals-europe/release/300) standard with both [JSON-LD](https://json-ld.org/) and [FSC](https://docs.fsc.nlx.io/introduction) to create an API that provides data from both single and multiple catalogues.
 Additionally, there are multiple front-end solutions that then use this API to provide a context-related search interface to end users (e.g., citizens, public officials, journalists, or researchers).

 ## Basic Setup
 The basic object of Open Catalogue is a catalogue.
 Each catalogue is a collection of publications.
 Publications represent 'something' that needs to be publicized.
 What that something is, is defined by a metadata description (defined by a [schema.json](https://json-schema.org/)).
 Catalogues can contain publications from different types (e.g., datasets from the [WHO](), requests from the [WOO](), or repositories of [publiccode](https://docs.italia.it/italia/developers-italia/publiccodeyml-en/en/master/index.html)).
-Publications MUST belong to ONE catalogue, each catalogue MUST belong to ONE organization, meaning that publications are traceable to organizations through their catalogue.
+Publications MUST belong to ONE catalogue, and each catalogue MUST belong to ONE organization, meaning that publications are traceable to organizations through their catalogue.

 ## Federated Search
 Each Open Catalogue installation provides a search endpoint that allows searching the catalogues belonging to that installation, allowing searching multiple catalogues at once.
 Each Open Catalogue installation also keeps track of other Open Catalogue installations and keeps a record of those in its `directory`.
 This provides the basic constraints for the federated search.